joegoldbeck/mongoose-encryption/README.md

 ## Security Notes

-- Always store your encryption key outside of version control and separate from your database.
+- Always store your keys and secrets outside of version control and separate from your database.
 An environment variable on your application server works well for this.
 - Additionally, store your encryption key offline somewhere safe.
 If you lose it, there is no way to retrieve your encrypted data.
 - Encrypting passwords is no substitute for appropriately hashing them. [bcrypt](https://github.com/ncb000gt/node.bcrypt.js) is one great option.
 Here's one [nice implementation](http://blog.mongodb.org/post/32866457221/password-authentication-with-mongoose-part-1).
 Once you've already hashed the password, you may as well encrypt it too.
 Defense in depth, as they say.
 Just add the mongoose-encryption plugin to the schema after any hashing middleware.
 - If an attacker gains access to your application server, they likely have access to both the database and the key.
-At that point, encryption does you no good.
+At that point, neither encryption nor authentication do you any good.

 ## How to Run Unit Tests